 The responsibility for the Graduate School of Biomedical Sciences (GSBS) at Texas Tech University Health Sciences Center (TTUHSC) is under the GSBS Dean, Luis Reuss, M.D.
-The dayto-day management of the GSBS is under the auspices of the three Associate Deans: Thomas Abbruscato, Ph.D.; Michael Blanton, Ph.D.; Afzal Siddiqui, Ph.D. and an Assistant Dean, Pamela Johnson, M.B.A. for the Graduate School of Biomedical Sciences.
-Graduate affairs are discussed and developed through a Graduate Council which consists of two elected representatives from each of the seven graduate programs in the GSBS, an ex officio member from the TTU Graduate School and an ex officio graduate student member.
+The day-to-day management of the GSBS is under the auspices of the three Associate Deans: Thomas Abbruscato, Ph.D.; Michael Blanton, Ph.D.; Afzal Siddiqui, Ph.D. and an Assistant Dean, Pamela Johnson, M.B.A. for the Graduate School of Biomedical Sciences.
+Graduate affairs are discussed and developed through a Graduate Council which consists of two elected representatives from each degree program (Pharmaceutical Sciences and Biotechnology) and each research concentration within the GSBS, an ex officio member from the TTU Graduate School and an ex officio graduate student member.
 The Graduate Council is chaired by the GSBS Dean and serves an advisory role to the GSBS Dean.
-The departmental graduate programs, through the GSBS office, admit graduate students.
 The Graduate Faculty are approved by the sponsoring department and then the Graduate Council.